A Beginner’s Guide to Scuba Diving

 The diver is typically in a full suit to protect themselves, a mask to see underwater, fins to move around, and a buoyancy device for safety.
 All these factors combine to contribute to the experience of a scuba diver.

 Historically, scuba diving has been used for both recreational and professional purposes.
 Recreationally, it gives divers the thrill of adventure and the fulfillment of learning about the vastly undiscovered marine world.
 Professionally, scuba diving is used in the military for covert operations and combat.
 It is also used for scientific discoveries and for public safety.

 To actually call yourself a scuba diver, and be able to scuba dive, you are required to get certain certifications.
 These certifications can be acquired through a few lessons at your local certified diving school, or one near wherever you plan to go diving.
 Scuba divers are also required to have a clean bill of health to be able to dive (Can you dive with a pacemaker?).

 It is obvious that the roots of scuba diving are deep in the development of scuba gear.
 Without the actual gear, there would be no scuba diving.

-Scuba diving was an evolution of the primitive way of snorkeling, which involved making holes in hollowed out reeds to breath air on the surface.
+Scuba diving was an evolution of the primitive way of snorkeling, which involved making holes in hollowed-out reeds to breathe air on the surface.
 This didn’t allow divers to submerge the reed under the water, meaning they could only go as low as the length of their rudimentary breathing tube.
 This was the first attempt to lengthen how long a person could stay underwater.

 The fascination of being able to breathe underwater has been instilled in human DNA.
 The need to explore the unknown underwater world by breathing for longer periods of time than a single breath, and do it with a clear vision all led to what we know as modern scuba diving.